rsyslog/liblogging/stdlog/stdlog.rst

    option is *not* valid to for the **stdlog_init()** call.

 :STDLOG_SIGSAFE: request signal-safe mode.
 If and only if this is specified library calls are signal-safe.
-With the current version of the library, there is no functional difference in signal-safe mode.
-Future versions may offer additional features which may not all work in signal-safe mode.
+Some restrictions apply in signal-safe mode.
+See description below for details.

 FACILITIES
 ==========